I. Short Term Services Content Policy

 In determining the content eligibility of services exported by small businesses, applicable U.S. content consists of direct costs (i.e., labor, materials, and direct overhead) and indirect costs (e.g., research and development) associated with the U.S. export.

 - Each service listed or described on an invoice must have more than 50% U.S content based on all direct and indirect costs including, but not limited to, labor, research, and administrative costs, exclusive of profit; or

-- The aggregate content of all services included in a single invoice must be more than 50% U.S. content based on all direct and indirect costs including, but not limited to, labor, research, and administrative costs, exclusive of profit.; or
+- The aggregate content of all services of all invoices within a transaction must be more than 50% U.S. content based on all direct and indirect costs including, but not limited to, labor, research, and administrative costs, exclusive of profit.; or

-- If the U.S. content of any service or aggregate U.S. content of all services in a single invoice is 50% or less, only the U.S. content is eligible.
+- If the U.S. content of any service or aggregate U.S. content of all services of all invoices within a transaction is 50% or less, only the U.S. content is eligible.

-If the service or the aggregate services in a single invoice meets the more than 50% U.S. content eligibility threshold described above, the entire gross invoice value (sales price) is normally eligible for coverage at the applicable percentage.
-If the U.S. content of the service or aggregate services in a single invoice is 50% or less, EXIM Bank may only support the value of the U.S. content at the applicable percentage.
+If the service or the aggregate services of all invoices within a transaction meets the more than 50% U.S. content eligibility threshold described above, the entire gross invoice value (sales price) is normally eligible for coverage at the applicable percentage.
+If the U.S. content of the service or aggregate services of all invoices within a transaction is 50% or less, EXIM Bank may only support the value of the U.S. content at the applicable percentage.
 Based on the program (i.e., Working Capital Guarantee or Export Credit Insurance), standard percentages of coverage are 90% to 95%.